TomasKopunec/comp0101-ief/Code/if-optimisation-models/src/lib/carbon-aware-advisor/README.md

 2. Invoke the CarbonAwareAdvisor model within your pipeline.
 3. Optionally, add the `plotter` model to visualize the carbon emission data.

+## Forecasting
+For a number of timeframe ranges that are either very recent or in the future the Carbon Aware SDK Api will not return any values.
+So we have created a prediction mechanism to provide with a forecast for that timeframe range using past values.
+This is a simple approach and by no means offers high accuracy.
+But it is a first implementation that can be expanded in the future to offer better predictions.
+The carbon Aware SDK might also be improved in future versions to perform future predictions for a longer time.

+The way the current algorith works is that the carbon of an unavaliable timeframe is measured as the weighted average of the average carbon score for that location the last X number of days.(X is currently defined as 500) and the score for that datetime and location the last available year.
+The weights are 0.2 for the average and 0.8 for the last available year.

 ## Integrating with Plotter
 To visualize the carbon emission data, integrate the `CarbonAwareAdvisor` model with the `plotter` model in your pipeline.
 Provide the necessary configurations for both models as per your requirements.
 The plotter model will automatically go through the plotted-points to search for the data so the x_name should be defined as [location, time] and the y_name as score.